 The Board shall adopt a plan for immediate and long-term strategies to address school safety and discipline, which shall be reviewed annually and revised, as needed.
 This plan shall utilize information gathered from the District assessment of school safety and student discipline required by law and shall include the Board’s code of acceptable behavior and discipline and a description of instructional placement options for threatening or violent students.
 The committee that develops the plan for Board consideration shall include at least one (1) representative from each school in the District, as well as representatives from the community as required by law.

+District School Safety Coordinator

+The Superintendent shall appoint a District-level school administrator to serve as the District’s School Safety Coordinator (SSC) and primary point of contact for public school safety and security functions.1The SSC shall:

+Complete the school safety coordinator training program developed by the Center for School Safety within six (6) months of his or her date of appointment;

+Designate a school safety and security threat assessment team at each school in the District consisting of two (2) or more staff members to identify and respond to students exhibiting behavior that indicates a potential threat to school safety or security.
+Members of a threat assessment team may include school administrators, school counselors, school resource officers, school-based mental health services providers, teachers, and other school personnel;

+Provide training to school Principals on procedures for completion of the school security risk assessment;

+Review all school security risk assessments completed within the District and prescribe recommendations as needed in consultation with the state school security marshal;

+Advise the Superintendent by July 1, 2021, and annually thereafter of completion of required security risk assessments;

 SCHOOL FACILITIES M05.4